kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

 ## What you need to know about the new package repositories?

-- This is an **opt-in change**, you're required to manually migrate from the Google-hosted repository to the Kubernetes community-owned repositories.
+- This is an **opt-in change**; you're required to manually migrate from the Google-hosted repository to the Kubernetes community-owned repositories.
-  See below for migration information and instructions.
+  See [how to migrate](#how-to-migrate) later in this announcement for migration information and instructions.
 - Access to the Google-hosted repository will remain intact for the foreseeable future.
 However, the Kubernetes project plans to stop publishing packages to the Google-hosted repository in the future.
 The project strongly recommends